 Parents are urged to notify the school by phone for all student absences, as all absences must be cleared.
 PLEASE CALL (562) 799-4580 ext.72220 the morning of your child's absence.
-This phone line is on 24 hours a day so you may call as early as you would like.
-We verify all absences every day and appreciate your message.
+This phone line is on 24 hours a day so you may call as early or late as you would like.
+We verify all absences every day and appreciate your message the morning of your child's absence.
 This procedure is necessary to meet state attendance requirements for all grade levels.
 A pattern of excessive absences, as well as tardiness, will be referred to the School Attendance Review Board for possible legal actions.

-Because school ends at 2:20 P.M., parents are urged to schedule doctor and dentist appointments for after 2:25 P.M.
-Please do not schedule vacations during school.
-It detrimental to your children's educational programs.
+Because school ends at 2:40 P.M., parents are urged to schedule doctor and dentist appointments for after 2:45 P.M.
+Please do not schedule vacations during school because it's detrimental to your children's educational programs.

 California attendance laws changed a few years ago in regard to how absences are handled.
 Now, any absent student, whether ill (excused) or on a trip (unexcused) results in a loss of revenue to the district.
 Students who are obviously ill (i.e. fever in last 24 hours or vomiting) need to stay home.
 Families who are considering keeping their students out of school for other reasons need to take into consideration both the loss of academic instruction for their children and the financial impact on the school and district.